Casinos on Fremont Street are a little more fun, and laid back than their Strip cousins to the north.

-A favorite of locals and senior citizens, (and I guess local senior citizens), the El Cortez sits one block east of the Fremont Street Experience and is self-described as the “longest continuously running casino in Las Vegas.”
+A favorite of locals and senior citizens, (and especially local senior citizens), the El Cortez sits one block east of the Fremont Street Experience and is self-described as the “longest continuously running casino in Las Vegas.”

 It routinely wins the Las Vegas Review-Journal newspaper’s “Best of Vegas” awards for “Best Locals Casino,” “Best Video Poker,” “Best Keno,” etc.

 This may be because of their fair rules and very low limit games.
-And here I’m talking about $3 blackjack, $3 craps, with a $1 minimum proposition bets, $1 roulette, etc.
+And here I’m talking about $5 single-deck blackjack (that pays 3:2 on blackjacks still), and just $3 craps!
+This cheap craps game has $1 minimum proposition bets.

 The El Cortez has a cozy sports book, with 24 TVs, and a Keno lounge, where you can try for the $1 million dollar Mega Keno intra-state progressive Keno jackpot.